rabbilbhuiyan/Marketing_Analytics/README.md

 - Which products are performing best?
 - Which channels are underperforming?
 ![heatmap_correlation_matrix](https://user-images.githubusercontent.com/36482524/148923435-5929d923-2007-495a-90a5-a8742d7aa6ac.png)
-### Summary - ctionable findings to improve advertising campaign success
+### Summary - actionable findings to improve advertising campaign success
 Finding-1: The most successful advertising campaign was the most recent campaign (column name: Response), and was particularly successful in Mexico (>60% acceptance rate!)
 Suggested action: Conduct future advertising campaigns using the same model recently implemented in Mexico.